ibm-messaging/mq-docker/README.md

 * [Issues and contributions](#issues-and-contributions)
 * [License](#license)

+# Important
+There is a [new code base](https://github.com/ibm-messaging/mq-container) for running MQ in containers.
+It is highly recommended that you use this new code base if possible.
+The new code base is where active development is happening, and is more robust, with better tests.
+Note that the new code base does not yet have the default MQ developer configuration.

 # Overview

 Run [IBM® MQ](http://www-03.ibm.com/software/products/en/ibm-mq) in a Docker container.
 By default, the supplied Dockerfile runs [IBM MQ for Developers](http://www-03.ibm.com/software/products/en/ibm-mq-advanced-for-developers), but also works for IBM MQ.
 The source can be found on the [ibm-messaging GitHub](http://github.com/ibm-messaging/mq-docker).
 There's also a short [demo video](https://www.youtube.com/watch?v=BoomAVqk0cI) available.